Hot wormholes and chaos dynamics in a two-coupled SYK model: Conclusions

 In this work, we analyzed the unstable “hot wormhole” phase of the two-coupled SYK model, which is inaccessible through equilibrium simulations.
 Using two distinct non-equilibrium protocols, we explored this phase dynamically.
 The first protocol involves coupling the system to a cold bath, enabling a quasi-static cooling process that transitions the system from a black hole to a wormhole configuration.
 In the second protocol we drive the $LR$ coupling, $\mu$, periodically in time, injecting energy directly into the system.

 The chaotic dynamics of the hot wormhole phase is characterized in both cases through the computation of the Lyapunov exponent.
 While the first method modifies the equilibrium properties due to the coupling to the bath, the second protocol probes the hot wormhole phase of the original model.
 Remarkably, driving $\mu$ reveals previously unobserved non-equilibrium behaviors, including thermal and non-thermal states.
+The emergence of these states is confirmed again with a protocol that combines the two previous ones, in which we couple the system to a cold bath, but the coupling is turned off after certain time.

 A partial understanding of these phenomena is provided by a Schwarzian analysis, though it does not capture the full range of observed behaviors.
 This suggests a richer structure within the unstable phase, which warrants further investigation.
+A complete reformulation of the problem in the microcanonical ensemble, where the negative heat phase is stable, would be the most appropriate framework to answer these open questions.

 The two-coupled SYK model is far from being maximally chaotic, and tighter chaos bounds proposed in the literature \cite{Avdoshkin:2019trj, Gu:2021xaj} merit comparison with our numerical results.
-Exploring alternative non-equilibrium protocols could potentially allow us to access the unobserved part of the hot wormhole.
-For instance, combining the two protocols by coupling the system to the cold baths and decoupling them while traversing the (modified) hot wormhole phase might allow for an adiabatic obtention of the unstable phase without falling into the stable solutions.
-A complete reformulation of the problem in the microcanonical ensemble, where the negative heat phase is stable, would be the most appropriate framework to answer these open questions.

 The numerical techniques developed for this work and for \cite{Berenguer_2024} are easily adaptable to other setups with equilibrium and non-equilibrium protocols.
 A related system was proposed in \cite{Garcia-Garcia:2020ttf, Garcia-Garcia:2022zmo}, introducing complex couplings in the SYK factors, which led to a Euclidean-to-Lorentzian wormhole transition.

 Finally, a large-$q$ analysis of the model is also promising, given the existence of analytical results in this limit \cite{MaldaStanford, MaldaQi}.
 This could provide greater control over the transition region and a deeper understanding of the non-thermal solutions.
 Additionally, broader studies of quantum dynamics and scrambling, including Krylov complexity, may offer new insights into the interplay between chaos, complexity, and gravity.